LeoPlatform/connectors/README.md

  * [Support](#support)

-# Creating a checksum bot:
+# Creating a checksum bot

 #### Prerequisites
  * You know how to create bots in the Leo Platform. (https://github.com/LeoPlatform/cli)